talissoncosta/fillout-ui/DEV_REPORT.md

 This required more manual handling of accessibility features, but gave me the flexibility I needed to match the interaction spec.

+---

+## CI/CD Enhancements

+To improve reliability and maintain code consistency, I extended the CI pipeline with:

+- **Type Checking** using `tsc --noEmit` to catch type errors before deployment.
+- **Lint Checking** using `eslint` to enforce consistent code style and catch potential issues early.

+These checks ensure that every commit passes a baseline quality standard and helps prevent regressions.

+---
 ## Summary

 This assessment was not only a coding challenge, but a chance to show: